The best TV settings for watching football

 Your TV’s picture works like a flip-book – a series of images shown in quick succession.
 Motion interpolation fills the gaps between these pictures with artificial frames.
 A neat feature found on TV sets with high processing rates that can be switched on from your TV’s on-screen menu.

-If you’re investing in a new TV for the big games, then look out for features like Sony MotionFlow, Samsung Auto Motion Plus and LG TruMotion.
+If you’re investing in a new TV for the new football season, then look out for features like Sony MotionFlow, Samsung Auto Motion Plus and LG TruMotion.

 But don’t forget to turn it off – motion interpolation is great for fast-moving sports – but not so great for movies and TV shows.
 When the game’s over, switch it off.